Restore the Buttonbush Trail at Cape Cod National Seashore

 The Work Ahead

 The Buttonbush Trail restoration is a multi-phased project totaling $255,000.
-Critical work includes completing wayside Braille signage, resurfacing the trail, replacing erosion control features, installing safe steps and improved drainage, removing hazard trees, and restoring the beloved children's nature exploratory area.
-The Cape Cod National Seashore has already invested $50,000 in rebuilding the trail's iconic boardwalk, which reopened in April.
+Critical work includes completing wayside and Braille signage, resurfacing the trail, replacing erosion control features, improving drainage, removing hazard trees, and restoring the beloved children's nature exploratory area.
+The Cape Cod National Seashore has already invested $177,885 in rebuilding the trail's iconic boardwalk, which reopened in April.

 Now the Friends are stepping forward to complete the work and we need YOUR help!